Adhya-rao/n8n-linkedin-automation/README.md

 Connect Google Gemini Chat Model.

-Prompt summarizes the article into key insights for social media.
+The prompt summarizes the article into key insights.

-Example prompt:
+Example Prompt
 You are a social media strategist.

 Analyze the article and create a summary: